ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

 If a need arises to submit the same job to the batch system multiple times, instead of issuing one sbatch command for each individual job, users can submit a job array.
 Job arrays allow users to submit multiple jobs with a single job script using the **\--array** option to sbatch.
-An optional slot limit can be specified to limit the amount of jobs that can run concurrently in the job array.
+An optional slot limit can be specified to limit the number of jobs that can run concurrently in the job array.
 See the sbatch man page for details.
 The file names for the input, output, etc. can be varied for each job using the job array index value defined by the Slurm environment variable **SLURM_ARRAY_TASK_ID**.